Kamande/Kamande.github.io/_posts/2018-03-13-Arsene-Wenger.md

 *  ~ 40 points behind the winners, City.
 Again, the biggest margin under Wenger
 * 6th Position, the lowest league position under Wenger

-All this is despite the club ostensibly having navigated out of the tough financial situation, spending money on world class players, getting rid of Sanchez with his dogs and apparent toxicity, etc. We love the man, most of us do.
+All this is despite the club ostensibly having navigated its way out of the tough financial situation, spending money on world class players, getting rid of Sanchez with his dogs and apparent toxicity, etc. We love the man, most of us do.
 But the trend looks bleak.
 Failure to factually approach this, assuming the club cares about winning and the fans, will only lead to more spiralling.
 And no one knows where and when that stops.
 It's about time, Monsieur.